lliicassie/Villagers-Analysis-of-Animal-Crossing/README.md

 ### source

-This dataset is from Google Spreadsheet,which is a large and comprehensive inventory of items in Animal Crossing: New Horizons.
+This dataset is from [Google Spreadsheet](https://docs.google.com/spreadsheets/d/13d_LAJPlxMa_DubPTuirkIV4DERBMXbrWQsmSh8ReK4/edit#gid=400375391), which is a large and comprehensive inventory of items in Animal Crossing: New Horizons.

 ### content